Andrew McCutchen Player Props: Pirates vs. Reds

 - The Reds had the 28th-ranked team ERA among all league pitching staffs (4.86).

-- Reds pitchers combined to give up 213 total home runs at a rate of 1.3 per game (second-most in the league).
+- Reds pitchers combined to allow 213 total home runs at a rate of 1.3 per game (second-most in the league).

-- Lodolo will make his first start of the season for the Reds.
+- Ashcraft starts for the first time this season for the Reds.

-- When he last appeared on Saturday, Oct.
-1, the 25-year-old lefty started the game and went five innings against the Chicago Cubs.
+- The 25-year-old right-hander started and threw 5 1/3 innings when he last appeared Wednesday, Oct.
+5 against the Chicago Cubs.

 © 2023 Data Skrive.
 All rights reserved.